 The Queensland Dahlia Society was formed in 1933 and is arguably Australia’s oldest continuous specialist dahlia club.
-Since then members have been promoting our flower at displays and exhibitions at many locations around metropolitan Brisbane.
+Since then members have been promoting our flower at displays and exhibitions at many locations around metropolitan Brisbane and the Granite Belt.

 Members are kept informed of society activities via a quarterly news letter.
-Before the show season begins we hold a field day in a prominent grower’s garden where cultural practices are demonstrated and explained.
+Before the show season begins we hold a field day in one of three dahlia exhibitor regions on a rotational basis.
+Visitors attend prominent grower’s gardens on the Granite Belt/Toowoomba, northern Brisbane/Gold Coast and Coorabell where cultural practices are demonstrated and explained.
 We have a “How To” publication specific to Queensland conditions available for new growers.
 As well senior members are always keen to provide mentoring assistance.

 For further information please contact,

 Grand Champion Granite Queen Bee (anemone) W. & J. McCosker

 Reserve Champion Coorabell Zoe (miniature decorative) W. & J. McCosker

 Grand Champion Winkie Volcano (fimbriated) W. & J. McCosker

 Reserve Champion Coorabell Astrid (small decorative) W. & J. McCosker